raakii/Ginove/README.md

 # Ginove
-This is the code for te Ginove Platform
+This is the code for te Ginove mobile App